Welcome to Engineering and Mechanical Engineering at the University of Michigan-Flint

 Engineers require education and experience in a broad range of topics from materials to manufacturing, from facilities to machine element design, and from circuits to dynamics.
-Problem-solving in engineering is based in fundamental science and mathematics, and it utilizes current technology and industrial practice.
+Problem-solving in engineering is based on fundamental science and mathematics, and it utilizes current technology and industrial practice.

 The Engineering programs are designed to help a student enter the engineering profession as an experienced problem solver.
-Engineers in industry are expected to manage products, materials and processes.
+Engineers in the industry are expected to manage products, materials and processes.
 They are expected to be able to cost a product, determine the rate of return on an investment, find the break-even point in manufacturing, and price the marketing of a product.
-Some engineers do more management than others; however, every engineer needs the fundamental engineering concepts and knowledge that form the basis for the profession.
+Some engineers do more management than others; however, every engineer needs fundamental engineering concepts and knowledge that form the basis for the profession.

-The programs in Engineering provide coursework experience for students wishing to enter industry as engineers.
+The programs in Engineering provide coursework experience for students wishing to enter the industry as engineers.
 In addition to technical content, these courses provide practice in forming and working in teams, preparing and presenting oral and written technical reports, and developing advanced computer skills.
 Engineering design caps the program with students designing and constructing engineering projects.

 After a year of CAD drawings, 3D printing, redesigns, and test flights, UM-Flint’s student chapter of the American Society of Mechanical Engineers has been recognized as one of the best in the nation.
 The UM-Flint club’s design for an unmanned aerial racing cargo vehicle took second place in ASME’s IAM3D Challenge.
 In the competition, student chapters from around the globe utilize 3D printing to re-engineer products or create new designs.